jrehor/kcc/README.md

 $[2>#?x;x;...]    /mystery solved: 'return x if x has <2 unique items'
 ```

-Quick pit stop.
-We so far we have:
+Pit stop, so far we know:

 * the general control flow of the function
 * two new monadic operators,  `?x distinct` and `#x count`
 * one new construct, if-then-else aka `ctf`
 * the condition that stops recursion

-And now for the best part of it:
+This gives us all the confidence we need to wrestle down the best part:

 ```q